Preheat oven to 400 degrees F.

 To make the topping: Heat a large saute pan with oil, add the peppers, onion, granulated garlic and Italian seasoning.
 Cook until vegetables are tender, about 10 minutes.
 Stir in the tomatoes and mushrooms and cook another 5 minutes.
 Don't overcook the tomatoes.
 They should retain their shape.
 Set aside.

 To make the biscuit dough: In a large bowl, mix together the flour, baking powder and salt.
 Add the butter and with your fingertips or with a pastry blender blend together until the mixture resembles coarse meal.
 Stir in milk, using a fork, until the dough comes together.
 Sprinkle flour on a clean work surface, remove the dough from the bowl and knead several times on the floured surface.
 Add small amounts of flour, as needed, so that dough will be easy to roll out.
-Roll the dough out to roughly 15-inches in diameter.
+Roll the dough out to roughly 15-inches in diameter and generously brush the top with the softened butter.

-To assemble: Sprinkle the top of the dough evenly with the sausage and top with the mozzarella and Asiago.
+To assemble: Spread a layer of pesto on top of the softened butter.
+Sprinkle the top of the dough evenly with the sausage and top with the mozzarella and Asiago.
 Roll the dough into a log.
 Cut the ends off to create even edges then cut the log into 7 or 8 pieces, depending on the length of the roll.
 Place slices on a baking sheet and press the tops down.
 Put the ends on the baking sheet and press those tops down.
 Bake 20 to 30 minutes until biscuits turn golden.
 Transfer the rolls to a serving platter.
 Serve topped with the sauteed vegetables and sprinkled with remaining cheese.

 Recipe courtesy of Sarah Simington, Blue Moon Cafe, Baltimore, MD